Local activists raise environmental and safety concerns

 The contract directs NFS to design and license a process for uranium purification and conversion to highly enriched uranium metal, according to an emailed statement from NRC Public Affairs Officer Dave Gaspersen.
 The license amendment would authorize NFS to perform that purification process.

 “The National Nuclear Security Administration (NNSA) added approximately $10 million of scope to the phase 1 contract.
-NFS has submitted a proposal to NNSA for phase 2 of the contract,” said Nuclear Fuels Services Communications Manager Laura Bailey in an emailed statement.
+NFS has submitted a proposal to NNSA for phase 2 of the contract,” said Nuclear Fuel Services Communications Manager Laura Bailey in an emailed statement.
 “We anticipate a response later this year.
 At that time, we would begin construction within our facility.”

 Structural construction on the main processing building for the new Y-12 facility at Oak Ridge National Laboratory was completed in 2021.
 However, delays caused by COVID and supply chain issues have moved the projected date for the new uranium processing facility at Y-12 to begin operating from 2025 to 2027.